-The master's programme in Engineering Materials Science has a cross-functional approach, focusing on the understanding of existing materials, processes and applications, as well as the development of new ones.
-Students can specialise in Industrial Materials, Materials and Process Design, or Sustainable Materials.
+The master's programme in Engineering Materials Science has a cross-functional approach, exploring existing materials, processes and applications, and providing you the skills to develop new ones.
+You can specialise in Industrial Materials, Materials and Process Design, or Sustainable Materials.
 Graduates have valuable expertise in materials science needed in many industries and sectors, for example, manufacturing, automotive and energy.

 Engineering Materials Science at KTH

 Engineering Materials Science is a broad and interdisciplinary field that studies the processes, structures, properties, and applications of materials.
 It has a long history that dates back to ancient times, but also a dynamic and evolving present driven by new discoveries and challenges.
 Metallic materials have the potential to revolutionise various domains such as energy, medicine, communication, transportation, and defence.
 Sweden has a strong tradition of Engineering Materials Science with breakthrough innovations in the field, such as fossil-free steel that seeks to entirely eliminate CO2 emissions throughout the value chain from mining to steel production.
 Steel is, without a doubt, one of the most important materials in human society, and its uses range from low-tech to very high-tech applications.
 Due to its importance, a vast amount of research has been and continues to be produced within the field.
 As such, it is also an excellent "model material" from which we can understand other metallic materials.
 Materials science at KTH has a very high ranking among universities in the world.
 At the Department of Materials Science and Engineering, state-of-the-art research involving the processes, structures and properties of steel is being performed.